Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 \subsection{Disruptive ancient mergers}

 We list the {\sc Auriga} simulations examined in this work in Table~\ref{tab:mergers}, where we have split the selection by whether the disruptive merger is minor (total mass ratio $<1:4$) or major ($>1:4$).
+This designation is an arbitrary one, but is intended to remain broadly consistent with previous studies \citep[e.g.][]{qu2017, helmi2018, lane2023}.
+We note, however, that some works adopt lower thresholds for major mergers (e.g. $1:10$; \citealt{wang2011}) or use similar thresholds but for the stellar mass ratios rather than total mass.

 In the first section of the table, we show some key properties of the merger event.
 In the second section, we list the total stellar mass of the starburst and \textit{Splash} populations, as identified using the procedures described in Section~\ref{sec:popsecs}.
-We also describe the \textit{Splash} as a fraction of the disc stars at that time (i.e., this is the fraction of disc stars that were `splashed' by the merger), alongside the pre-splash disc to total stellar mass ratio.
+We also describe the \textit{Splash} as a fraction of the disc stars at that time (i.e., this is the mass fraction of stars that originally belonged to the disc selection described in Section~\ref{sec:post}, which were then `splashed' by the merger following the definition in Appendix~\ref{AppendixA}), alongside the pre-splash disc to total stellar mass ratio.
 Finally, we list the spin-up time as determined based on the stellar kinematics at $z=0$ and at birth-time, and the mass in \textit{Aurora} stars.
 This mass is the sum of all star particles that formed with metallicities lower than that for which the median orbital circularity exceeds $\eta=0.3$, i.e. where the spin-up as defined using metallicity as a proxy for age.
 Once again, we calculate this value using both the $z=0$ and birth-time circularities.

 In most cases, the splashed fraction is far lower for minor mergers (an average of $f_{\rm splash}=0.41$ for minor mergers and $f_{\rm splash}=0.58$ for major mergers).
 There are two exceptions, those being Au-5 and Au-22, which have unusually high splashed fractions.
 In those cases, the actual mass in splashed stars is not particularly high, and the disc itself was only just beginning to form.
 This can be seen from the very low $D/T$ fractions of 0.10 and 0.22.
 Therefore, the high \textit{Splash} fractions do not necessarily reflect especially disruptive merger events, but an increased vulnerability of the host.
 There are prior works which link this to the ability of gas-rich discs to absorb the kinematic energy of a disruptive merger impact \citep[e.g.][]{hopkins2009, moster2010}, meaning gas-poor discs would be more vulnerable.